Developing the capacity to secure the 21st Century Water Risk

-An important capstone of Water Future will be the education of students and young water professionals to build capacity among young scientists for successful science-policy interactions.
-We will mentor the next generation of water scientists and practitioners, who will focus together on key planning challenges, adopting and capitalizing on the best state-of-the-art science, technology and water assessment tools and promoting an expanded use of integrated and ecosystem-based approaches for the design of future water security systems.
+An important capstone of Water Future is the education of students and young water professionals to build capacity among young scientists for successful science-policy interactions.
+It involves mentoring of the next generation of water scientists and practitioners, who will focus together on key planning challenges, adopting and capitalizing on the best state-of-the-art science, technology and water assessment tools and promoting an expanded use of integrated and ecosystem-based approaches for the design of future water security systems.

 Mentoring is targeted at creating self-sufficient, in-country capabilities to monitor, assess and apply water-related sustainable development goal interventions.
 The objective here is threefold:

 - to secure technical and facilitation support using individuals with a high degree of prior professional readiness;

 - to provide a reciprocal experience, fostering their long-term professional growth, and;

 - guide the next generation to become a much-needed element of the global water sciences community—the interdisciplinary research and knowledge facilitator.

 2030WaterSecure, a joint initiative of Water Future and the United Nations University is an innovative vision to developing capacity by combining the state-of-the-art water knowledge with modern, personalized communication tools in order to tackle the 21st-century water challenges and facilitate effective implementation of 2030 Water Agenda.Read More about 2030WaterSecure